 Feather collection display craft idea.
-Wondering how to decorate with feathers for Fall?
-You might love this feather display idea.
+Wondering how to decorate with feathers for fall?
+Found some feathers and looking for ideas on how to display a collection of feathers?
+You might love this DIY feather holder idea.
 Made with leftover materials it is a quick, easy and fun way to display a collection of pretty feathers.

 Can you believe summer is approaching its end?